scaffold-eth/create-eth/contributors/MIGRATION.md

 ## Manual Migration Steps

-After running the migration script, you may need to manually:
+After running the migration script, you'll need to manually:

 1. **Review removed arguments**: The script will tell you which arguments were removed.
 You'll need to migrate their functionality to the new argument structure.

-2. **Update custom logic**: If your args files contain complex logic, you may need to adapt it to the new structure.
+2. **Add new arguments**: For new arguments shown by the script, refer to the beta examples to understand their usage and add them to your files.

-3. **Test your extension**: Always test your extension after migration to ensure everything works correctly.
+3. **Update custom logic**: If your args files contain complex logic, you may need to adapt it to the new structure.

-4. **Create missing files**: For files that exist in beta but not in your extension, create them using the beta examples as templates.
+4. **Test your extension**: Always test your extension after migration to ensure everything works correctly.

 ## Example Migration